-{\bf Introduction:} The discovery of the quantum Hall effect established a direct link between the topological properties of a material’s bulk band structure and the presence of dissipationless edge states circulating along its boundary\cite{Zhang-Nat05},\cite{Klitzing-PRL80}.
+The discovery of the quantum Hall effect established a direct link between the topological properties of a material’s bulk band structure and the presence of dissipationless edge states circulating along its boundary\cite{Zhang-Nat05},\cite{Klitzing-PRL80}.
 The relevant topological property is quantified by the Chern number, $\mathcal{C}$, defined as the integral of the Berry curvature over a completely filled band\cite{Thou-PRL82}, and equivalently equal to the number of chiral edge modes at the boundary.
-The quantum anomalous Hall effect (QAHE) shares the same topological origin; however, it arises from the interplay between intrinsic magnetization and strong spin–orbit coupling, without any need of external magnetic field\cite{Mac-RMP},\cite{Yu-Science10},\cite{Chang-science13},\cite{Chang-Nat15},\cite{Bestwick-PRL15}.
-The QAHE has attracted significant attention because it realizes a quantized Hall conductivity of $\mathcal{C}e^2/h$ even in absence of any applied field, where $h$ is the Planck constant and $e$ is the elementary charge\cite{Haldane-PRL88}.
-Hall insulators with large Chern numbers are of particular interest because they can significantly reduce contact resistance, making them highly desirable for device applications\cite{Zhao-Nat20},\cite{Wang-PRL13},\cite{Fang-PRL14}.
+The quantum anomalous Hall effect (QAHE) originates from the same topological principle, but it occurs in the absence of an external magnetic field, relying instead on intrinsic magnetic oredering and strong spin–orbit coupling\cite{Mac-RMP},\cite{Yu-Science10},\cite{Chang-science13},\cite{Chang-Nat15},\cite{Bestwick-PRL15}.
+The Hall conductivity in this phase is quanized as $\mathcal{C}e^2/h$ where $h$ is the Planck constant and $e$ is the elementary charge\cite{Haldane-PRL88}.
+While Hall insulators with $\mathcal{C}=\pm 1$ has been extensively studied, system with large Chern numbers are of particular interest, as they can subtantially reduce contact resistance and are therefore highly desirable for device applications\cite{Zhao-Nat20},\cite{Wang-PRL13},\cite{Fang-PRL14}.
 Recently, high Chern number states have been reported in magnetically doped topological insulators\cite{Jiang-PRB12}, multilayer graphene\cite{Liu-PRB25}, and higher-order topological insulators\cite{Wan-PRB24}.

-The spin-orbit interaction (SOI) plays a key role in realizing the QAH in two dimensional electron systems\cite{Han-Science24},\cite{Dugaev-PRB05}.
+The spin-orbit couplings plays a key role in realizing the QAH in two dimensional electron systems\cite{Han-Science24},\cite{Dugaev-PRB05}.
 SOI arises from the coupling of electron's spin with its orbital motion in the presence of an electric field, which originate mostly form from structural inversion asymmetry (Rashba-type SOI)\cite{Rashba-Sloid} or bulk inversion asymmetry (Dresselhaus-type SOI)\cite{Dress}.
 In low-dimensional systems, such as semiconductor quantum wells, transition metal dichalcogenides, the magnitude and symmetry of SOI can be tuned by external gates, strain, layer stacking.
 This tunability enables precise control over band inversion, a prerequisite for topological insulating phases.